ayushghosh-123/react_landing/README.md

 # React - landing page

-I make this responsive and react landing page .
-It also be responsive i make the toggling .
+I've developed a responsive landing page using React.
+It's designed to adapt to different screen sizes and includes a toggling feature
 ---
 ## 🛠️ TECHNOLOGY